How to Teach ESL Vocabulary

 Create context around words you teach

 It’s a good idea to think about how students will recall a word when sitting for an exam and use this as your starting point to determine how you want your students to remember what you have taught them.
 In other words, don’t teach new words in a vacuum.
-You want to create a contextual experience (an interesting story, a series of images, a dialogue) that leaves a deep impression so that when the time comes for your class to recall a particular list of words, they’ll be able to access these words with little trouble.
+You want to create a contextual experience (an interesting story, a series of images, a dialogue) that leaves a deep impression so that when the time comes for your class to recall a particular list of words, they’ll be able to access these words with little trouble, building their ESL vocabularies throughout each class!

 Teach relevant ESL vocabulary

 Be aware that if you focus on vocabulary that can’t be put to immediate and repetitive use in your students’ day-to-day lives, it will be relegated to the quicksand of short-term memory and soon forgotten, thus rendering all your hard work useless.
-Choose vocabulary that is connected to your students’ lives and can be easily applied to their world outside of the classroom.
+Teaching vocabulary in ESL is of vital importance to long-term use of classroom lessons.
+Be sure to choose vocabulary that is connected to your students’ lives and can be easily applied to their world outside of the classroom.

 Consider your students’ age

-Adults need the appropriate English vocabulary to help them relate on both a personal and business level, and they rely on you to give them the best and most common words and phrases that will help them improve their communication skills.
+- Adults need the appropriate English vocabulary to help them relate to others on both a personal and business level, and they rely on you to give them the best and most common words and phrases that will help them improve their communication skills.

 Learn more about the differences between teaching young learners and adults.